 We are interested in the limit of such systems as the number of neurons $N$ goes to infinity, under the neural field limit condition.

-\begin{remark} Let us briefly bring some results from the analysis of finite populations networks (i.e. the case where $P(N)$ remains finite as $N\to\infty$), which can be seen as a particular case of the current setting under the assumption that $\lambda$ is a sum of Dirac masses.
-In that case, the neural field regime considers that the number of neurons in each population tends to infinity.
-Standard theory allows proving that the network converge towards $P$ coupled McKean-Vlasov equations:
+Let us start by briefly bring some results from the analysis of finite populations networks [i.e., the case where $P(N)$ remains finite as $N\to\infty$], which can be seen as a particular case of the current setting under the assumption that $\lambda$ is a sum of Dirac masses.
+In that case, the neural field regime~(\ref{eqPopulationEstimate}) amounts assuming that the number of neurons in each population tends to infinity.
+Standard theory proves that the network converges toward $P$ coupled McKean--Vlasov equations

 where $(W^{\alpha}_t)$ are $P$ independent Brownian motions.
-This model can be seen as a discrete approximation of the continuous neural field.
-When the asymptotic number of populations is infinite, corresponding heuristically to refining the spatial discretization (or increasing the number of neurons) one is likely to face two main difficulties: (i) the network equations will involve an infinite number of independent Brownian motions, one for each space location, and (ii) it will involve a limit, as $P$ goes to infinity, of a sum of the mean-field interaction terms (it is rather a simultaneous limit under the scaling property~\eqref{eq:PopulationEstimate}).
-The infinite number of independent Brownian motions is not a technical artifact, but a fact related to the very nature of the problem: distinct neurons are driven by independent Brownian motions whatever their respective locations on the neural field $\Gamma$, and no continuity or measurability is to be expected. \end{remark}
+This model can be seen as a~discrete approximation of the continuous neural field.
+When the asymptotic number of populations is infinite, corresponding heuristically to refining the spatial discretization (or increasing the number of populations), one is likely to face two main difficulties: (i)~the network equations will involve an infinite number of independent Brownian motions, one for each space location, and (ii)~it will involve a~limit, as $P$ goes to infinity, of a~sum of the mean-field interaction terms [it is, rather, a~simultaneous limit under the scaling property~(\ref{eqPopulationEstimate})].

+\begin{remark*} Note that the infinite number of independent Brownian motions is not a~technical artifact, but a~fact related to the very nature of the problem: distinct neurons are driven by independent Brownian motions whatever their respective locations on the neural field $\Gamma$, and no spatial continuity or measurability is to be expected in the solution of the limit equations. \end{remark*}